darklife/udarkrisc/README.md

 - bits 7:4 are the source register (SREG)
 - bits 3:0 are reserved for instruction options

-Alternatively, the fields 7:4 can be used to load a signed extended 8-bit constant.
+Alternatively, the field 7:0 can be used to load a signed extended 8-bit constant.

 # Instruction Execution